chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 ## Restore Data to Chef Automate HA

+To restore the data, you will need to use the `knife-ec-backup` utility, which can be installed on any of the Automate HA Chef-Infra-Server nodes.
 - Execute the below command to install the habitat package for `knife-ec-backup`

     ```sh